iohzrd/Nbody-Entropy/README.md

 4. Extract random bytes from mixed state
 5. Repeat

-This acts as an **entropy amplifier** - a small amount of true randomness (8 bytes) is expanded into a high-throughput stream (~5 GB/s) through chaotic dynamics.
+This acts as an **entropy amplifier** - true randomness (32 bytes / 256 bits) is expanded into a high-throughput stream (~5 GB/s) through chaotic dynamics.

 ## Performance